MattiDoubleU/Applied-Statistics/README.md

 The official assessment can be found [here](https://github.com/ianmcloughlin/applied-statistics/tree/main/assessment)

 The notebook addresses the following four problems.
 All code, visualizations, reported results, and interpretations must be included within the problems.ipynb file.

+## References & Referencing style

+Code-specific references are included inside the respective code blocks.
+All other references (such as those for concepts or background information) are listed under each problem in this notebook.
+The referencing style chosen for this project is MLA: Author(s).
+"Title of Web Page."
+Website Title, Publisher (if different from website title), Date of Publication, URL.

 ### Problem 1: Extending the Lady Tasting Tea